danieldkato/hardware_tests/test_speakers/README.md

 * **get_speaker_spectrogram**: A program for generating a white noise stimulus from an Arduino-controlled speaker, recording the output through a prepolarized microphone and generating a spectrogram of the output in MATLAB.

-For details, see subdirectory README.md files and comments in header of each script.
+For details, see each program's `README.md` files and header comments for each file.